axolo-co/awesome-slack-apps-for-developers/readme.md

 ## Cloud hosting

 - [Heroku ChatOps](https://slack.com/apps/A1QME020P-heroku-chatops?tab=more_info) - Enables you to deploy code, and get CI tests directly within Slack.
-Stay on top of your Heroku app’s status without jumping from one site to another.
+Stay on top of your Heroku app's status without jumping from one site to another.
 - [AWS Chatbot](https://slack.com/apps/A6L22LZNH-aws-chatbot?tab=more_info) - Is an interactive agent that simplifies monitoring and interacting with your AWS resources in your Slack channels and Amazon Chime chat spaces.
 - [Awsome](https://awsome.inellipse.com/) - Enables simple, easy and quick management of Amazon Web Services EC2 instances directly from Slack.